dectalk/microdectalk/README.md

 ```

 ### Build Output
-After compilation, you'll find the generated APK in the `out/` directory.
+After compilation, you'll find the generated files in the `out/[platform]` directory.

 ## Contributing
 if you make any progress towards a specific goal,